pingcap/docs-cn/tiflash/tiflash-configuration.md

     cop_pool_size = 0
     ## New in v5.0.
 This item specifies the maximum number of batch requests that TiFlash Coprocessor executes at the same time.
 If the number of requests exceeds the specified value, the exceeded requests will queue.
 If the configuration value is set to 0 or not set, the default value is used, which is twice the number of physical cores.
     batch_cop_pool_size = 0
+    ## New in v6.1.0.
+This item specifies the number of requests that TiFlash can concurrently process when it receives ALTER TABLE ...
+COMPACT from TiDB.
+    ## If the value is set to 0, the default value 1 prevails.
+    manual_compact_pool_size = 1
     ## New in v5.4.0.
 This item enables or disables the elastic thread pool feature, which significantly improves CPU utilization in high concurrency scenarios of TiFlash.
 The default value is true.
     enable_elastic_threadpool = true
     # Compression algorithm of the TiFlash storage engine.
 The value can be LZ4, zstd, or LZ4HC, and is case-insensitive.
 By default, LZ4 is used.
     dt_compression_method = "LZ4"